The information in this article applies to:

 To determine the graphics card Chief Architect is using

-• 2 GB of dedicated memory or Intel integrated graphics on 6th generation or newer Intel processors (i3/i5/i7)
+- Windows: 4 GB of dedicated RAM or Intel integrated graphics on 8th generation or newer Intel processors.
+DirectX 12 requires Shader Model 6.0 or newer.

-• Metal GPUFamily: Apple M1 or newer, or Intel/AMD GPU with support for Metal GPUFamily macOS 2 or newer
+- Mac: Apple M1 or newer, or an Intel/AMD card with 2 GB of dedicated video memory with support for Metal GPUFamily macOS 2 or newer.

 Prior Chief Architect version requirements can be found by accessing the System Requirements article.

-• Ideally, you want to see a Driver Date from within the past 6 months listed.
-If you're using a supported Intel graphics chipset, the installed driver will need to have a date of October 2020 or newer to work with Chief Architect.
+- Ideally, you want to see a Driver Date from within the past 6 months listed, especially if you're using a compatible Intel graphics model.

 Mac computers will not display a date here.

-• If your system has switchable graphics, and the wrong chipset or graphics card is listed in Preferences, make sure that the cable connecting your display to your computer is connected directly to the dedicated graphics card in the back of the system.
-If the cables are connected properly, check the options available in your graphics card's control center or control panel, or contact your computer's manufacturer directly for instruction on how to adjust the system settings to force the graphics card to be used for applications like Chief Architect.
-If you are operating a system with Windows 10 or Windows 11, please see KB-03140: Forcing Chief Architect Programs to Use a Specific Graphics Card in Windows 10/11.
+- If your system has multiple/switchable graphics, and the wrong chipset or graphics card is listed in Preferences, make sure that the cable connecting your display to your computer is connected directly to the dedicated graphics card.
+If the cables are connected properly, and you are operating a system with Windows 10/11, please visit KB-03140: Forcing Chief Architect Programs to Use a Specific Graphics Card in Windows 10/11 and KB-03199: Troubleshooting Gray or Blank Camera Views on Computers with Multiple Graphics Cards.

 Finding the latest drivers for your system